 - Add the cinnamon stick, allspice, clove, ginger and salt.
 Whisk to combine.

-- Strain syrup through fine mesh strainer.
+- If using whole spices, strain syrup through fine mesh strainer.
 Let cool to room temperature then transfer to air tight container or mason jar.

 Gingerbread Espresso Martini:

 - In a cocktail shaker with ice, add vodka, Irish cream, coffee liqueur, gingerbread syrup and cooled espresso coffee.